munificent/craftinginterpreters/book/closures.md

 <aside name="global">

 The fact that I'm using a couple of global variables isn't significant.
-I needed some way to return two values from a function and without any kind of collection type in Lox, my options were limited.
+I needed some way to return two values from a function, and without any kind of collection type in Lox, my options were limited.

 </aside>